Online Safety Newsletters

 It is worth noting that games are subject to similar age ratings as films are.
 The system for rating games is called the PEGI rating, we would encourage you to familiarise yourself with these ratings which can be found here.

-If you need to report something to a social networking site or a gaming provider you can find contact details of most of the popular social media and gaming providers by clicking here.
+If you need to report something to a social networking site or a gaming provider, this could be due to inappropriate language being used on a site you can find the contact details of most of the popular social media and gaming providers by clicking here.

 Want to speak to an expert?